-Berkeley County Court Hears 2016 Child Negligence Case
+Berkeley County court hears 2016 child negligence case

-BERKELY COUNTY, W.Va.
-(WDVM)–Four years later, a couple accused of child negligence and child abuse is on trial in the Berkeley County Judicial Court.
+BERKELEY COUNTY, W.Va.
+(WDVM) — Four years later, a couple accused of child negligence and child abuse is on trial in the Berkeley County Judicial Court.

 Nisa Hanvey and Taishon Johnson were arrested in Baltimore in September 2017, almost a full year after Hanvey’s 17-month-old child was reportedly hospitalized for sustaining a severe head injury.